Introduction

 Labored Breathing | Chicks gasp for air, showing respiratory distress. |

-Open Mouth Breathing | Airways become obstructed due to fungal infection. |
+Open Mouth Breathing | Airways become obstructed due to a fungal infection. |

-Weakness & Lethargy | Chicks become less active and weak. |
+Weakness & Lethargy | Chicks become less active and weaker. |

 Postmortem Findings